-Mental Wellness and Social Emotional Learning
+Mental Health and Social Emotional Learning

-Lawrence Public Schools is committed to addressing the social-emotional and mental wellness needs of all students.
+Lawrence Public Schools is committed to addressing the social-emotional and mental health and wellness needs of all students.
 Every building has full-time counselors to work with students to support their academic, social-emotional, or mental wellness needs.
-If you need to speak with your Counselor, go to Student Services to schedule an appointment.
+If you need to speak with your counselor, go to Student Services to schedule an appointment.